andrenho/fortuna-terminal/README.md

  The terminal can be connected to a microprocessor or microcontroller through the following means:

  - UART - speeds from 300 bps up to 1Mbps
-   - UART-A - simple UART communication - no graphics mode or audio
-   - UART-B - like UART-A, but an additional wire indicates text mode vs command mode
-   - UART-C - user the same protocol as the other communcation modules
  - I²C - with the terminal operating as a slave
  - SPI - with the terminal operating as master, and requesting updates at regular intervals
  - TCP/IP (using ZeroMQ) - also allowing connection via Wi-Fi on the Pi